Boudouard reaction

-The Boudouard reaction to form carbon dioxide and carbon is exothermic at all temperatures.
+The Boudouard reaction, which forms carbon dioxide and carbon, is exothermic at all temperatures.
 However, the standard enthalpy of the Boudouard reaction becomes less negative with increasing temperature, as shown to the side.

 While the formation enthalpy of CO_{2} is higher than that of CO, the formation entropy is much lower.
 Consequently, the standard free energy of formation of CO_{2} from its component elements is almost constant and independent of the temperature, while the free energy of formation of CO decreases with temperature.
 At high temperatures, the forward reaction becomes endergonic, favoring the (exergonic) reverse reaction toward CO, even though the forward reaction is still exothermic.

 The effect of temperature on the extent of the Boudouard reaction is indicated better by the value of the equilibrium constant than by the standard free energy of reaction.
 The value of log_{10}(K_{eq}) for the reaction as a function of temperature in Kelvin (valid between 500–2200 K) is approximately: